-- If a unit should be assigned to a numeric or a range feature, it must be taken from the ETIM "unit base tables". - Unit translations are a local responsibility, but a uniform notation is considered important.
+- If a unit should be assigned to a numeric or a range feature, it must be taken from the ETIM "unit base tables". - Units should be used consistently in related classes. - Unit translations are a local responsibility, but a uniform notation is considered important.
 Where possible we should refer to (base or derived) SI units, at least for the abbreviations (short descriptions).